SEI-TAS/kalki-umboxes/umboxes/standard/u5-sniffer-log-stats/README.md

 - Send traffic

 ## Intended Behavior/Result
+One should be able to observe alerts sent from the umbox logging information.

 The following is a snippet from Terminal 1

 umbox           | 2020-07-21 06:21:34 WARNING  LOG_INFO: Packet stats total: 12 tcp: 10 udp: 2 other: 0